d3sformal/panda/README.md

 3. **listener**
 The ``gov.nasa.jpf.abstraction.AbstractListener`` listener is mandatory for the predicate abstraction to work properly.
 It is also possible to specify additional listeners to get more verbose output:
- - ``gov.nasa.jpf.abstraction.predicate.util.PredicateValuationMonitor``
+ - ``gov.nasa.jpf.abstraction.util.PredicateValuationMonitor``
     prints the values of all predicates after each instruction.
  - ``gov.nasa.jpf.listener.ExecTracker`` or ``gov.nasa.jpf.abstraction.util.InstructionTracker``
     to put the output of other listeners into the context of executed bytecode instructions.
 4. **vm.serializer.class**
-It is necessary to set this option to ``gov.nasa.jpf.abstraction.predicate.PredicateAbstractionSerializer`` to enable abstract state matching.
+It is necessary to set this option to ``gov.nasa.jpf.abstraction.PredicateAbstractionSerializer`` to enable abstract state matching.

 Additional configuration options are described on the [JPF-core configuration page](http://babelfish.arc.nasa.gov/trac/jpf/wiki/user/config).